 After getting all sandy, head over to Sandy Point Beach to wash off in the water.

-Moving north, Shoshone Falls Park, outside of Twin Falls, is another of Idaho’s surprising natural phenomenon.
-At 212 feet high and 900 feet wide, Shoshone Falls along the Snake River, is actually a higher waterfall than Niagara Falls in New York.
-It is a seasonal event nowadays due to irrigation needs in the farming community as the year progresses.
+Its flow is a seasonal event nowadays due to irrigation needs in the farming community as the year progresses.
 Expect larger flows in the spring and early summer.
-Check Twin Falls website to find out the current flow rate.
-We love the hiking paths in the area, as well as the proximity of picnic tables and a boat dock into the river.
+Trekaroo families love the hiking trails in the area, as well as the proximity of picnic areas, and a boat dock into the river.
 It’s a must see in Idaho!